dmstern/npmfrog/README.md

 > A nice npmjs.org-like web interface for JFrog Artifactory

-To share frontend code in your company or team between different projects and developers, you can use a private npm registry like [Verdaccio](https://verdaccio.org/) or [JFrog's Artifactory](https://www.jfrog.com/confluence/display/RTF/Npm+Registry) (which is often used for Maven dependency management in the Java Environment).
+To share code in your company or team between different projects and developers, you can use a private npm registry like [Verdaccio](https://verdaccio.org/) or [JFrog's Artifactory](https://www.jfrog.com/confluence/display/RTF/Npm+Registry) (which is often used for Maven dependency management in the Java Environment).
 The latter lacks of a good UI for web developers, so npmFrog is here to present you the self-hosted packages of your team in a more familiar and discoverable way.

 It's free and open source. :)